weslambert/yara-forge-docker/README.md

 # yara-forge-docker
 Run YARA Forge in a Docker container

 This project is based on the great work by Florian Roth and his team on [YARA Forge](https://github.com/yarahq/yara-forge).

+Check out the blog post about YARA Forge here: https://cyb3rops.medium.com/introducing-yara-forge-a77cbb77dcab

 Nothing with YARA Forge is changed -- you can simply run it in a Docker container, as opposed to installing Python components directly on the filesystem.

 # Example
 ```